 The Integrated Play Groups® (IPG) model is an evidence-based practice (EBP) that is grounded in Lev Vygotsky's sociocultural theory.
 The IPG model is designed to guide autistic children and neurotypical peers in mutually engaging experiences that foster socialization, play and imagination in natural inclusive settings.
-Originally developed for younger children (preschool to elementary school age), the IPG model has expanded to diverse age groups by combining with different therapies and extending play to other forms of age appropriate, culturally valued activities (e.g., drama, dance, music, visual arts, crafts, video, film, photography, multi-media, gaming, Yoga, martial arts).
+Originally developed for younger children (preschool to elementary school age), the IPG model has expanded to diverse age groups by combining with different therapies and extending play to other forms of culturally valued activities (e.g., drama, dance, music, visual arts, crafts, video, film, photography, multi-media, gaming, Yoga, martial arts).

 What is the IPG Model Rationale?

 Research shows that social inclusion, play and creative expression are fundamental human rights that are vital to children's development and sociocultural participation.
 Unique differences in social interaction, communication, play and imagination place autistic children at high risk for being excluded by peers.
 Social isolation further deprives these children of opportunities to reach their full developmental potential.
 The IPG model maximizes each child’s developmental capacities and intrinsic motivation to play, socialize and form meaningful relationships with peers.
 Equal emphasis is placed on supporting neurotypical peers to be accepting, responsive and inclusive of autistic children’s unique differences.